Member support from PLASA

 Support available for businesses from the UK Government

-- The Coronavirus Job Retention Scheme will cover 80% of the wages of ‘retained’ employees, capped at a maximum of £2,500/month per employee.
+The Coronavirus Job Retention Scheme will cover 80% of the wages of ‘retained’ employees, capped at a maximum of £2,500/month per employee.
 In order to ease out of this scheme, employers must pay National Insurance and pension contributions from August, followed by 10% of pay from September, rising to 20% from October.
 Furthermore, employees may return to work part-time from July with employers paying 100% of wages.
-This scheme will end on 31 October.
+This scheme will end on 31 October, however employers will receive a £1,000 bonus for every member of staff retained to the end of January as long as they earn over £520 per month.

-- The Coronavirus Business Interruption Loan scheme will allow qualifying small and medium businesses to borrow up to £5m with no interest payable for six months.
-To apply, talk to your bank or one of the 40 accredited finance providers as soon as possible.
+The Coronavirus Business Interruption Loan scheme will allow qualifying small and medium businesses to borrow up to £5m with no interest payable for six months.
+To apply, talk to your bank or one of the 40 accredited finance providers.

 - The Business Support Finder Tool is a quick and easy way to find out what financial support is available for your business.